Country Guides

 Maternity leave

-Mothers get 140 calendar days (20 weeks) of pregnancy and maternity leave, paid by the state (Health Insurance Fund) at a rate of 100%.
-The benefit is extended only to insured women working prior to the maternity leave.
+Mothers are entitled to up to 100 calendar days of pregnancy and maternity leave, paid by the state (Health Insurance Fund) at a rate of 100%.
+The benefit is available only to insured women who were working prior to taking maternity leave.

-They may take the leave starting 30-70 days before the date of birth and need a certificate for maternity leave issued by either the obstetrician-gynaecologist or family doctor.
+The leave can be taken starting 30 to 70 days before the expected date of birth, and a maternity leave certificate must be issued by an obstetrician-gynaecologist or a family doctor.

-To avail of the full 140 days, the pregnant employee must start her pregnancy and maternity leave 30 or more days before the expected birth.
-If, however, she goes on pregnancy and maternity leave less than 30 days before the expected due date, those days are deducted from the 140 calendar days.
+To receive the full 100 days, the employee must begin maternity leave at least 30 days before the expected due date.
+If maternity leave begins less than 30 days before the due date, the total duration of leave is reduced accordingly.

 Childbirth allowance